 A: No, not unless you tell them.
-Whether you are the reporting party or the responding party, the University's primary relationship is to the student and not to the parent.
+Whether you are the Complainant or the Responding Party, Herzing University's primary relationship is to the student and not to the parent.
 However, in the event of major medical, disciplinary, or academic jeopardy, students are strongly encouraged to inform their parents.
 University officials will directly inform parents when requested to do so by a student, in a life-threatening situation.

-Q: Do I have to name the responding party?
+Q: Do I have to name the Responding Party?

-A: Yes, if you want formal disciplinary action to be taken against the responding party.
-You can report the incident without the identity of the responding party but doing so will limit the University's ability to respond comprehensively.
+A: Yes, if you want formal disciplinary action to be taken against the Responding Party.
+You can report the incident without the identity of the Responding Party but doing so will limit Herzing University's ability to respond comprehensively.

-Q: Will the responding party know my identity?
+Q: Will the Responding Party know my identity?

-A: Yes, if the university determines there is reasonable cause to believe a violation has occurred and investigates the matter.
-The responding party has the right to know the identity of the reporting party.
+A: Yes, if Herzing University determines there is reasonable cause to believe a violation has occurred and investigates the matter.
+The Responding Party has the right to know the identity of the Complainant.